 What Is the Mode of Operation?

 It is a mandate you give when opening a bank account.
-It can be any sort of bank account, savings or business account.
+It can be any sort of bank account, savings account, or business account.
 Executing the mode of operation in a bank account, lets you pick the means to access and operate the account.

 |3||Either or Survivor|